xamimilian/pdsnd_github/README.md

 ### Description
 The tool helps you to explore the bikeshare data of the cities Chicago, New York City & Washington.
+You can explore the data filtered by city, month and day.

 ### Files used
 - bikeshare_MaxKaelbert.py